oschrenk/notes/gitolite.markdown

 	repo    testing
 	        RW+     =   @all

+## Usage ##

+The layout of the repositories should be as follows:

+	repositories/projects/<project-name>/repo
+	repositories/users/<forename.surname>/repo
+	repositories/mirrors/repo
+	repositories/fetching/repo

+A project name could be the name of a service/product/client or just an identifier to group projects together.
+Each user should have his own repo space.
+If projects of a user are later of general interest they can be promoted kinto the projects namespace.
+The mirror namespace is just for mirroring external projects - just an idea I don't know if it's super useful.

+This is only possible by making use of the _wildcard_ feature which can be enabled by setting `$GL_WILDREPOS` to `1` in `~/.gitolite.rc`

+By making use of gitolite's [admin defined commands](http://sitaramc.github.com/gitolite/doc/admin-defined-commands.html) one can do incredible stuff.
+Forking a project, getting notified of project creatins or commits

+## Configuration ##

+	@admins 	= john.doe
+	@leads 		= @admins
+	@developers = @leads
+	@users		= @developers

+	repo    projects/acme/.*
+		C	= @leads
+		RW+	= @leads
+		R	= @all

+	repo    users/CREATOR/.*
+		C	= @users
+		RW+ = CREATOR
+		R	= @all

 ## FAQ/Problems ##

 ### fatal: 'gitolite-admin' does not appear to be a git repository ###